OncNGS

 Question 11: Can all type of industry apply?

 All the buyers in charge of running a clinical performance have already their own sequencing platforms.
 By the way it is considered relevant to remember that oncNGS PCP is an R&D service contract.
-The definition of services means that the value of the total amount of products covered by the contract must be less than 50 % of the total value of the PCP, from Phase 1 to Phase 3.
+The definition of services means that the value of the total amount of supplies covered by the contract must be less than 50 % of the total value of the PCP, from Phase 1 to Phase 3.

-In case the Bidder considers that a specific equipment is needed to provide oncNGS R&D services, it will need to justify it accordingly in its technical offer and enter the relevant biding unit price in its financial offer.
+In case the Tenderer considers that a specific equipment is needed to provide oncNGS R&D services, it will need to justify it accordingly in its technical offer and enter the relevant biding unit price in its financial offer.

 In agreement with the Guidance PCP procurement documents for the H2020 Programme (Version 2.1 07 January 2020), the total value of products offered in phase 1 respectively phase 2 must be less than 50 % of the value of the phase 1 respectively phase 2 contract and the total value of products offered in phase 3 must be so that the total value of products offered in all phases (1,2 and 3) is less than 50% of the total value of the PCP framework agreement.